taverna-extras/taverna-plugin-component/README.md

    limitations under the License.
 -->

-# Apache Taverna Component Plugin
+# Component Plugin for Apache Taverna

 Plugins for
 [Apache Taverna](http://taverna.incubator.apache.org/) for
-supporting bioinformatics-specific services.
+supporting components.

+[Taverna Workflow Components](doc/index.md) are a system for creating shareable, reusable, encapsulated sub-workflows that perform clearly defined tasks while abstracting the details of how those tasks are performed.

+This plugin is **no longer maintained** by the Apache Taverna project, but has been made available to [taverna-extras](https://github.com/taverna-extras/) for archival purposes, open for third-party contributions.

-Note this module relies on other
+This module relies on official
 [Apache Taverna modules](http://taverna.incubator.apache.org/code) for the actual workflow execution.

 ## License